 I'm the proud son of a nurse and a computer programmer, but it's pretty fair to say the arts weren't exactly running through my veins.
 My theatre career began with a portrayal of Humptey Dumptey in a central Pennsylvania middle school play, and I've been falling off metaphorical walls ever since.
-NYC is my home now, where I'm a musical director, pianist, singer, orchestrator, general music guy, and (most recently) a data scientist.
+NYC is my home now, where I'm a musical director, pianist, orchestrator, singer and (most recently) a data scientist.

 I'm an avid communicator and I am deeply fascinated by how music and theatre communicates messages, values, and stories.
 This interest has led me around the globe to many a piano near and far.
 After graduating from Baldwin Wallace University, I performed across America with the national tour of JERSEY BOYS and sailed to dozens of countries with Norwegian Cruise Lines.
 I've been lucky enough to work on benefit concerts for Broadway Cares/Equity Fights AIDS and Artists Striving to End Poverty, leading to performances with stars ranging from Darren Criss to Sutton Foster.
 I've also worked as a copyist/music assistant on a variety of projects, including the Avett Brothers' new musical Swept Away and the Jimmy Awards.
 The global pandemic has devastated our world, but I've stayed busy by performing (virtually) with Shoshana Bean and orchestrating and editing fundraiser videos for The Bail Project, BC/EFA, and Performing Arts Conservatory of New Canaan.